np-overflow/handbook/docs/admin/resources.md

 - Fly.io: Used to host back-end code or servers.
 - Namecheap: The domain registrar of `np-overflow.club`.
 Historical, and should be moved to Cloudflare when available and possible in the future.
 - Bitwarden: Used to store credentials across the team.
 Ownership of the organisation will rotate between the incoming and outgoing Presidents per EXCO batch due to the restrictions imposed by Bitwarden.
+- [Short.io](https://go.np-overflow.club/admin): Used as Overflow's link shortener, and should strictly be used for official Overflow links only.

 ## Publicity